gvangool/gertvangool.be/content/quote/complex-system.md

 A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
-You have to start over, beginning with a working simple system. --- John Gall
+You have to start over, beginning with a working simple system. --- John Gall (from the book "Systemantics: How Systems Really Work and How They Fail")